CleverTap/clevertap-ios-sdk/README.md

 ## Questions? #

- If you have questions or concerns, you can reach out to the CleverTap support team at [support@clevertap.com](mailto:support@clevertap.com).
+If you have questions or concerns, you can reach out to the CleverTap support team from the CleverTap Dashboard.

 ## License #

 Check out the CleverTap iOS SDK [License](https://github.com/CleverTap/clevertap-ios-sdk/blob/master/LICENSE) here.